Eggþér: Name

 The Old Norse name Eggþér ('edge-servant') is a compound formed with the word egg ('edge') attached to þér ('servant').
 It could have denoted a 'bearer of a sword' or 'one who is servant of the sword', perhaps 'one who provides victims for battle'.

 Eggþér is cognate with the Old English personal name Ecgþéow, borne by the father of Beowulf in Old English poetry, and with the Old High German name Eggideo (or Eckideo).
 They may stem from a common Proto-Germanic form reconstructed as *Agjō-þe(g)waz.

-According to Peter H. Salus and Paul B. Taylor, the Old Norse Eggþér ('Edge-Servant') is a descriptive agnomen derived from his function as the arouser of the jötnar and wolves to battle during Ragnarök.
+According to Peter H. Salus and Paul B. Taylor, the Old Norse Eggþér ('Edge-Servant') is a descriptive agnomen derived from his function as the one who would rouse the jötnar and wolves to battle during Ragnarök.
 They argue that there is a "remote similarity" with Ecgþéow, since the latter was also known for the feuds he have brought about by his fighting.
 Both names could embody, in their respective tradition, the role of arousers of great battles and feuds.
 Andy Orchard and John Lindow contend however that a mythological parallel between the two figures is most likely a "red herring".